onflow/flow/flips/20201310-storage-fees.md

 ]
 ```

-#### Get and Update Storage Used

-The amount of storage used by a single register on an address is the byte size of the register value and the register key.
-`storage_used` by an address is also stored in the address' register.
-This could lead to a recursive problem of needing to update `storage_used` when `storage_used` is updated.
-Assuming that both `storage_capacity` and `storage_used` registers will be of type uint64, an thus size 8 (+ constant key size), removes this issue.
+To prevent a recursive problem of needing to update `storage_used` when `storage_used` is updated we always assume that the `storage_used` register will be of type uint64, an thus a constant size of 8 (+ constant key size).

 Two possible approaches of calculating the `storage_used` by an address were considered:

-- Differential: on the current `View`, keep track of register size changes per address and sum them with the previous `storage_used`.
+- Differential: on the current `Accounts` object, keep track of register size changes per address and sum them with the previous `storage_used`.
-- Absolute: get all registers for each address (touched in the current `View`) and sum their size to get `storage_used`.
+- Absolute: get all registers for each address (touched in the current `Accounts` object) and sum their size to get `storage_used`.

 The decision was made to go with the differential approach, because iterating through all key value pairs in storage for each account touched would be too expensive and would not scale well.